canonical/ubuntu-cloud-docs/aws/aws-how-to/instances/build-pro-ami-using-packer.rst

    * For building images based on Ubuntu 22.04 and later, you need Packer version 1.8.1 or newer.
    * The version of Packer present in the Ubuntu archives on Ubuntu 22.04 LTS is v1.6.6.
-   * Packer is no longer available in the Ubuntu repositories on Ubuntu 24.04 LTS.
+   * Packer is no longer available in the Ubuntu repositories from Ubuntu 24.04 onwards.
    * If you need a newer version, please use the appropriate `install Packer`_ instructions.

 Subscribe to Ubuntu Pro (Only needed for FIPS AMI)